wp-plugins/video-player/readme.txt

 * [User Video Player Manual](http://huge-it.com/wordpress-plugins-video-player-user-manual/)

 Inserting video on a page is a perfect way to supplement website with media content and expand the user’s interest in your site.
 Huge-IT Video Player is extremely necessary video tool for your sites, which provides a wide range of different file formats.
-One of them is uploading your own video file, as well as video from some custom url, and also famous video sources like YouTube and Vimeo.
-Simply insert the link, and add thumbnail image.
+One of them is uploading your own video file, as well as video from some custom url, and also famous video sources like YouTube and Vimeo.In Video Player Simply insert the link, and add thumbnail image.
 Due to our Video Player you can quickly and easily view your favorite videos.

-If you download or install Huge-IT Video Player, you can play your videos as with original thumbnail and with your own custom image on the thumbnail.
+If you download or install Huge-IT Video Player, you can play your videos as with original thumbnail of video and with your own custom image on the thumbnail.
-The most outstanding feature is that our plugin gives you two ways to display videos:
+The most outstanding feature is that our Video Player plugin gives you two ways to display videos:
 First way is Single, here you can see your videos next to each other or under each other in a line with several players The second way is Album, here you can watch your videos in one player with the list of the rest your videos Our video player allows to write a title of your video file.
-Also you can make changes on player size, playlist layout and set autoplay mode.
+Also with video player you can make changes on player size, playlist layout and set autoplay mode.
-Add or remove videos is very simple as well as using whole plugin.
+Add or remove videos is very simple as well as using whole video player plugin.
 Our programmers especially focus on ease of use, without forgetting about the quality of performance.

-Those people, who prefer a more fine-tuning, please take a glance on General Options provided in pro version of the plugin, where you can adjust the appearance of your player the best for you.
+Those people, who prefer a more fine-tuning in video player, please take a glance on General Options provided in pro version of the Huge-IT video Player, where you can adjust the appearance of your player the best for you.
 Configuration of many options will make your video player look special and act as you need.
 What about the interface, we can say that it has been designed as to be an elegant addition to your website and also a very useful tool.
 Lightness and elegance that all you need to stand out among the other players.

 Sometimes, it's better to explain something, to tell or show with the help of the video for a few minutes than to write about this long post, which few people would read up to the end.
 Our products always stand out among the rest, so we hope this one also will inspire you and please of it's performance.